wistariaHydrangea/nextcloud/README.md

 1. What is tha Nextcloud
 2. Diagram
 3. Nextcloud construcyion
     3-1.
 Install of MariaDB (DB server side)
     3-2.
-Prepare for DB
+Prepare for DB (DB server side)
     3-3.
-Install of Nextcloud, httpd and PHP and DB (Nextcloud server side) 3-4.
-Prepare for DB
+Install of Nextcloud, httpd and PHP and DB (Nextcloud server side)
+    3-4.
+Prepare for DB (Nextcloud server side)
     3-5.
-Prepare of Nextcloud server
+Prepare of Nextcloud server (Nextcloud server side)
     3-6.
 Setup of Nextcloud
 4. Trouble management

 ## 1.What is tha Nextcloud